 Recently, lots of you have been showing me photos of your Grandparents weddings.
 I thought it was time to put our favourite relatives on the stage and hear some stories about their wonderful wedding days!
-The series is all about the romance, the style and the personalities.
+This series is all about the romance, the style and the personalities.